We have five factories and 19 years of experience in plant extracts

 - Soy: Soy products, such as tofu and soy milk, contain bioflavonoids called isoflavones.

 Incorporating a variety of these bioflavonoid-rich foods into your diet can provide a range of health benefits, from antioxidant and anti-inflammatory effects to cardiovascular and immune system support.
-As you explore the various health benefits of Citrus bioflavonoids in the following sections, keep in mind that these compounds are just one part of a larger picture of plant-based nutrition that can contribute to overall health and well-being.
+As you explore the various health benefits of citrus bioflavonoids in the following sections, keep in mind that these compounds are just one part of a larger picture of plant-based nutrition that can contribute to overall health and well-being.

-2. Health Benefits of Citrus bioflavonoids
+2. Health Benefits of Citrus Bioflavonoids

-2. Health Benefits of Citrus bioflavonoids
+2. Health Benefits of Citrus Bioflavonoids

 Citrus bioflavonoids, a diverse group of plant compounds found in various citrus fruits, have garnered significant attention for their potential health benefits.
 These natural compounds are known for their ability to support overall well-being and contribute to a range of physiological functions.
-Here, we delve into the health benefits associated with Citrus bioflavonoids:
+Here, we delve into the health benefits associated with citrus bioflavonoids:

 2.1 Strengthening the Immune System